 Do not attempt this strenuous Capitol Reef hike unless you and your kids are in reasonably good shape.

-Our 5 year old daughter walked every step of this difficult Capitol Reef hike by herself and our 3 year old almost made it, but he wanted to be picked up for about 0.6 miles / 1km at the end – both personal records for them.
+Our 5 year old daughter walked every step of this difficult Capitol Reef hike by herself and our 3 year old almost made it, but he wanted to be picked up for about 0.6 miles / 1 km at the end.
+These were new persona records for each of our kids!

 We’re so proud of our kids; they did amazing on this strenuous Capitol Reef hiking trail.
 The best part?
 They had so much fun, they didn’t complain at all.